markdhooper/rfgrid3d/README.md

 # rfgrid3d
-a three.js implementation of rfgrid
+3D implementation of rfgrid using three.js